 Benefits of Grooming Your Cat

-Cats are known for being very tidy groomers, but it’s difficult for them to groom the insides of their ears.
+Cats are known for being very tidy groomers and normally do not need their ears cleaned.
+An occasional cleaning may be necessary to help keep an ear issue, such as an infection or mites, at bay. it's difficult for them to groom the insides of their ears.
 Because of this, your cat may need occasional ear cleanings to help keep issues like ear infections and ear mite infestations at bay.

 How Do You Know If Your Cat’s Ears Need Cleaning?